Matching methods for truncation by death problems: Matching methods for SACE estimation

-Taking the principal score as the sole distance measure, i.e., $\mathcal{D}(\bx_{0i},\bx_{0j})=|\widetilde{\pi}^{1}_{as}(\bx_{0i})-\widetilde{\pi}^{1}_{as}(\bx_{0j})|$, may suffer from disadvantages analogue to those of the propensity score in observational studies, namely, two units with very different covariate vectors can have similar $\widetilde{\pi}^{1}_{as}$.
-Furthermore, a potential disadvantage shared by both matching on and weighting using $\widetilde{\pi}^{1}_{as}(\bx_0)$ is that the analysis relies on correct model specification for the principal scores.
+Taking the estimated principal score as the sole distance measure, i.e., $\mathcal{D}(\bx_{0i},\bx_{0j})=|\widehat{\widetilde{\pi}}^{1}_{as}(\bx_{0i})-\widehat{\widetilde{\pi}}^{1}_{as}(\bx_{0j})|$, may suffer from disadvantages analogue to those of the propensity score in observational studies, namely, two units with very different covariate vectors can have similar $\widehat{\widetilde{\pi}}^{1}_{as}$.
+Furthermore, a potential disadvantage shared by both matching and weighting using $\widehat{\widetilde{\pi}}^{1}_{as}(\bx_0)$ is that the analysis relies on correct model specification for the principal scores.
 This challenge is amplified for principal score models, as they model a latent stratum which is not directly observable for all study participants.
+A third challenge is that $\widetilde{\pi}^{1}_{as}(\bx_0)$ is only identifiable if $\xi$ is known.
+Assuming $\xi=0$ (i.e., monotonicity) or any specific value of $\xi$ enables identification and estimation of $\widetilde{\pi}^{1}_{as}(\bx_0)$, but the price is that assumptions stronger than what is needed for SACE estimation are imposed (Table A1 in the Web Appendix).
+Assuming the wrong value for $\xi$ will then result in bias, which is not expected for methods not using the principal scores.
+We illustrate this point in Section \ref{Sec:Sims}.